sambhavmahajan/SList/README.md

 # SList: List Implementation in C++

-'SList' is a data structures that provides basic functionalities such as insertion, deletion, searching, sorting check, reversing, and more.
+'SList' is a data structure that provides basic functionalities such as insertion, deletion, searching, sorting check, reversing, and more.

 ## Features